 Plant Hunters: True Stories of Their Daring Adventures to the Far Corners of the Earth by Anita Silvey

-I think it’s a very interesing non-fiction book about how people get different plants and how we use them.
+I think it’s a very interesting non-fiction book about how people get different plants and how we use them.

 I never realized how dangerous and exciting life is for explorers who search out new plants.
-Anita Silvey’s book appeals to all ages; my 91-year-old mother loved this book too! [non-fiction chapter book, ages 8 and up]
+Anita Silvey’s book appeals to all ages; my 91-year-old mother loved this book too! [non-fiction middle grade, ages 8 and up]

 The Abracadabra Kid: A Writer’s Life by Sid Fleischman